jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/index.md

   17025 and Common Criteria standards as a reference for all security tests.

+- **Work with industry leaders:**
+  `Fluid Attacks` provides information security services to some of the biggest organizations in Colombia.
+  This means that there will always be challenging projects in which you can participate.
+  To know our clients, enter here.

+- **Great talent working together:**
+  Our most valuable asset is our people and we are proud of our amazing team.
+  In fact,
+  it is a very young team with an average age of 25.
+  We believe our talented team makes `Fluid Attacks` a competitive place to work and, at the same time, a great place to learn and develop your skills.
+  The first three Debian developers in Colombia work with `Fluid Attacks`.
+  Compared to other companies,
+  `Fluid Attacks` has the highest percentage of employees certified in CEH and OSWP.
+  The majority of the team members of the Latin American Security Wargames Championship work with us.
+  Additionally,
+  our employees have important certifications such as CEH,
+  OSCP,
+  CompTIA,
+  eCPTXv2,
+  CARTP,
+  CRT,
+  GPEN,
+  GXPN.

+- **Maintaining contact in academia:**
+  To us,
+  it is very important to maintain close relationships in academia.
+  This is why some of our employees teach or have taught courses and lectures at different universities, covering topics such as:

 ## 4\.
 Portfolio

 The goal of this stage is to assess your ability to express yourself,